UPDATE 2012 & 2014:

 ~ excerpt from The Bago by Mr. Vic Buaquen

-This map, showing the “Igorot Territory”, was borrowed from the Bago National Cultural Society of the Philippines website.
+This map, showing the “Igorot Territory”, was borrowed from the Bago National Cultural Society of the Philippines website (website has also expired).
 According to this site, the greater part of the territory is the home and origin of the bago.